slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Sit on your ass.
 You’re paying less to brokers, you’re listening to less nonsense, and if it works, the tax system gives you an extra one, two, or three percentage points per annum.' -- Charlie Munger*

 <!--
-14. Save a higher proportion of your income.
-This allows you to cut decades off of your working life, because you prioritize working less and retiring early over living a fancier life.

-Em vez de tentar encontrar os vencedores, julgo que a mais-valia que um gestor traz é evitar os perdedores.
+> *'Em vez de tentar encontrar os vencedores, julgo que a mais-valia que um gestor traz é evitar os perdedores.
 O que é bem mais fácil.
-A gestão ativa traz selectividade e timing. -- Karen Kharmandarian
+A gestão ativa traz selectividade e timing.' -- Karen Kharmandarian*

 Everything is economy. -- EF